cacology/private-diary/README.md

 # private-diary

-A simple module for maintaining an encrypted private diary along with a non-encrypted on in Emacs
+A simple package for maintaining an encrypted private diary along with a non-encrypted one in Emacs

 ## Installation

 For this to work, you need GNU Emacs with the builtin EasyPG, along with the GNU Privacy Guard package.
-Installing GPG is out of the scope of this module, but it's very easy: <https://gnupg.org> .
+Installing GPG is out of the scope of this package, but it's very easy: <https://gnupg.org> .

 Once you have GNU Privacy Guard installed, you merely need to move the private-diary.el into a directory that Emacs parses when loading the